dhbw-stginf16a/nosql-book/README.md

 5. Add new packages to `main.tex` on demand.
 6. Create a pull request for incorporating your changes with the book.

 Please note that only pull requests which result in the project building without errors or warnings will be accepted.
-To test whether your project will work on continuous integration, install `Nix` and run `nix-build` in the project root.
+To test whether your project will work on continuous integration, install [Nix](https://nixos.org/nix/) and run `nix-build` in the project root.
 If a folder `result` appears, you're good to go.

+## Writing a chapter in Markdown
+If you think LaTeX is too much overhead for your chapter you can write it in markdown instead.
+Just use the extension `.md` instead in step 2.
+It will automatically be converted to Tex before being merged with the rest of the book.
+You can use `content/01_test.md` as an example.

+The author of a chapter is responsible for making sure that the output of `pandoc` (the program that converts Markdown to Tex) does not negatively affect the rest of the book.